When the Game Stands Tall: Plot

-De La Salle's 151-game winning streak comes to an end when they lose a game against Bellevue, Washington.
+De La Salle's 151-game winning streak comes to an end when they lose a game against Bellevue High School.
 After the game, Mickey Ryan hits his son because of one play he messed up, even though he scored three touchdowns, and threatens further abuse if he does not break the touchdown record.
 Coach Ladouceur takes the team to a veteran's rehabilitation center, to deconstruct their respective ideas of brotherhood.
 To prepare for the game against Long Beach Poly, the teammates watch videos of previous games and see that all of the Poly players are faster and more physically imposing.
 The grueling game becomes a victory for De La Salle after Danny knocks down a pass by Poly into the end zone to help the Spartans hold Poly on all four downs from inside the 5-yard-line.
-The Spartans enter the final 2004 game with a renewed sense of confidence and hope that Ryan can make three touchdowns to break the record.
+The Spartans enter the final 2004 game with a renewed sense of confidence and hope that Ryan can score three touchdowns to break the record.

-A number of touchdowns during the game, including two by Chris, place De La Salle in a comfortable lead.
-Mickey cheers that there is enough time left for him to break the record.
+A number of touchdowns during the game, including two by Ryan, place De La Salle in a comfortable lead.
+Mickey cheers that enough time is left for him to break the record.
 When setting up their final play, Ryan gathers his teammates and tells them that it would be wrong for him to end his time with the team by chasing a personal victory.
 He instead gives up the ball and raises his helmet to Ladouceur.
-As the audience members do the same, the game ends with a tribute to the coach that brought them there.
+As the audience members do the same, the game ends with a tribute to the coach who brought them there.

 Cast

 Production

 Thomas Carter, who previously worked on Coach Carter, served as director.
 The screen adaptation was by Scott Marshall Smith.
 The film was produced by Mandalay Pictures and distributed through TriStar Pictures, a division of Sony Pictures Worldwide Acquisitions (SPWA).
 David Zelon produced for Mandalay and Peter Nelson and Rich Peluso worked on behalf of SPWA and its distribution arm AFFIRM.
 Allan Graf, who previously worked on Friday Night Lights, "[coordinated] the football scenes".
 Hayes, a Contra Costa Times journalist at the time the book was released, was part of the creative team.
 Zelon said the intrigue of this film was that Ladouceur "placed little value on winning, instead focusing his players on giving a 'perfect effort' in life".
 SPWA president Steve Bersch noted that the themes in the film transcended sports and cinema: "At its core, this is a timeless and universal story about character, hard work and love".

-Filming began April 22, 2013 and lasted until June 15, 2013.
+The filming began on April 22, 2013, and lasted until June 15, 2013.